abinjacob10/abinjacob10/README.md

 ### Hi there 👋

 My name is Abin Jacob.
-I am a post graduade in cloud computing from Atlantic Technological University, Donegal.
+I am a post graduate in cloud computing from Atlantic Technological University, Donegal.

 Recently learnt languages/platforms at basic level:
 Linux BASH scripting,